asharkhan11/IBM_ACE_UserDefined_Nodes/README.md

 ## 📥 Input Format

-The input message to the node should be in **JSON** format, like this:
+The input message to the node should be in **JSON** format, like this (if you are Encrypting or Decrypting data):

 ```json
 {